emmarklein/RNAseq_pipeline/README.md

 # RNA-seq pipeline

 Who is excited to work with RNA-seq data?
+This repository includes everything you need for genome mapping.
+Raw FASTQ files serve as input (.fastq) and can be mapped back to a reference genome.
+This tutorial includes the T2T and GRCh38 reference.

 background: rna seq videos, explain the pipeline process before going into each step